Cedric T. Wins

-Cedric Terry Wins is a retired U.S. Army general officer.
-Major General Wins was the last commander of RDECOM, in the U.S. Army Materiel Command, and the first commanding general (CG) of Combat Capabilities Development Command (DEVCOM), in the combat development element of U.S. Army Futures Command.
+Cedric Terry Wins is a retired United States Army general officer.
+Wins was the last commander of RDECOM, in the U.S. Army Materiel Command, and the first commanding general (CG) of Combat Capabilities Development Command (DEVCOM), in the combat development element of U.S. Army Futures Command.
 In all, some 13,000 people work in some Science and Technology (S&T), or (RDT&E— research, development, test, and evaluation) capacity for DEVCOM.

-On November 13, 2020, Wins was appointed interim superintendent of Virginia Military Institute.
-On April 15, 2021, the VMI Board of Visitors voted unanimously to appoint him as the Institute's 15th superintendent, the first African American to hold the position in the Institute’s 181-year old history.
+Wins was the first Black superintendent of Virginia Military Institute (VMI), a position he held until February 2025 when the VMI Board of Visitors voted to not renew his contract.

 Education

+Wins is a 1985 graduate of the Virginia Military Institute (VMI) with a bachelor's degree in economics.
+At VMI, he played on the basketball team.
+He was named to the Southern Conference All-Freshman team in 1982, and Second Team All Southern Conference in 1985.